weburnit/php-oop/README.md

 Dear candidate, please follow this readme and solve all questions.

-> Before you can start, you should should prepare your development environemt.
+> Before you can start, you should prepare your development environemt.

 **Using Symfony with Homestead/Vagrant**